Diffusion Parameters of Flows in Stable Multi-class Queueing Networks: Conclusion

 \section{Conclusion}

-While stable queueing networks have been analysed for decades, up to now, exact expressions for the asymptotic variability of flows have not been known.
+Prior to this work a rigorous analysis dealing with exact expressions for the asymptotic variability of flows was lacking in the literature.
 In this paper we put forward easy computable expressions together with a simple diffusion limit theorem for the flows.
-It is interesting to see if and how the manufacturing queueing modeling (c.f. \cite{buzacott1993smm}) and queueing network decomposition community will adopt our results and incorporate them in heuristic decomposition schemes.

 The queueing networks we considered in this paper are assumed to be open and stable.
 This stands in contrast with the more general case handled in \cite{chen1991stochastic} (where nodes are allowed to be either under-loaded, over-loaded or critical).
 It should be mentioned that our results easily carry over to the case where some nodes are over-loaded.
-In this case, the service times of over-loaded nodes contributes to the exogenous arrivals in a straightforward manner (see for example \cite{goodman1984nej} for an early treatment of this idea).
+In this case, the service times of over-loaded nodes contribute to the exogenous arrivals in a straightforward manner (see for example \cite{goodman1984nej} for an early treatment of this idea).
 On the contrary, the case in which some nodes are critical is more challenging.
 In that case, the single-server queue was only recently handled with some difficulty in \cite{al2010asymptotic}.
 There the authors observed a BRAVO effect (Balancing Reduces Asymptotic Variance of Outputs).
 We do not handle this in the network context.
 Thus the challenge of finding the asymptotic variability of flows in critical queueing networks remains.

-\paragraph*{Acknowledgements:} We thank Gideon Weiss for fruitful discussions at onset.
-This work began while Yoni Nazarathy was affiliated with Swinburne University of Technology, Melbourne.
-Yoni Nazarathy is supported by Australian Research Council (ARC) grants DP130100156 and DE130100291.
-Part of the work was carried out while Werner Scheinhardt was supported by an Ethel Raybould Visiting Fellowship to the University of Queensland.
+: YN is supported by Australian Research Council (ARC) grant DP180101602.
+Part of the work was carried out while WS was supported by an Ethel Raybould Visiting Fellowship to the University of Queensland.
+SBM is supported by the Australian Research Council Centre of Excellence for Mathematical and Statistical Frontiers (ACEMS) under grant number CE140100049.
+Last but not least, we thank an anonymous referee of an earlier version of the paper for drawing our attention to the usefulness of the innovations method calculations.